Last updated: 9 June 2026

 Should you overpay or invest?

 This is the question that comes up once you've got the basics in place.
-If your mortgage rate is above 4%, overpaying gives you a guaranteed, tax-free return at that rate.
+If your mortgage rate is above 4%, overpaying effectively earns you a return equal to your mortgage rate, with no tax to pay on it.
 If your rate is lower and you have a long time horizon, investing in a Stocks and Shares ISA could potentially beat it, but with risk attached.

-In April 2026, with most mortgage rates above 4% and savings rates competitive, overpaying is the stronger option for most people.
+In June 2026, with the Bank of England base rate at 3.75% and most mortgage rates above 4%, overpaying may suit many people in this rate environment.
 However, you don't have to choose one or the other.
-A split approach often works best.
+Many people find a split approach practical.
 We've written a detailed comparison: overpay mortgage or invest.

 Mistakes that slow you down